-Asian, Pacific Islander & Desi American Student Development
+Asian, Pacific Islander, Middle Eastern & Desi American Student Development Program

-The Asian, Pacific Islander & Desi American Student Development Program offers events and spearheads initiatives that focus on social, political and cultural issues pertaining to Asian, Pacific Islander & Desi American communities.
-The program supports Asian, Pacific Islander & Desi American students’ transition and adjustment to college life by working in close collaboration with individual students and student organizations.
+The Asian, Pacific Islander, Middle Eastern and Desi American Student Development Program (APIMEDA) offers events and spearheads initiatives that focus on social, political, and cultural issues pertaining to Asian, Pacific Islander, Middle Eastern & Desi American communities.
+The program supports APIMEDA students’ transition and adjustment to college life by working in close collaboration with individual students and student organizations.

-The Latinx Student Development Program offers events and spearheads initiatives that focus on social, political and cultural issues pertaining to Latinx communities.
-The program supports Latinx students' transition and adjustment to college life by working in close collaboration with individual students and student organizations, including the Latin American Student Organization (LASO)
+The Latine/x Student Development Program offers events and spearheads initiatives that focus on social, political and cultural issues pertaining to Latine/x communities.
+The program supports Latine/x students' transition and adjustment to college life by working in close collaboration with individual students and student organizations, including the Latin American Student Organization (LASO).

-The program provides a wide range of services to women students focusing on leadership development and mentoring.
+The Women’s Resources Program provides a wide range of gender diversity initiatives that focus on leadership development, mentoring, and addressing issues through an intersectional lens.
 In addition, the program offers a wide range of programming for the entire student body on issues of gender and equality.
-Common topics covered include Women’s Health and Fitness, Safety and Sexuality, Women in the Workforce and Sexual Assault Awareness.
+Common topics covered include healthy masculinity, Women’s Health and Fitness, Safety and Sexuality, Women in the Workforce and Sexual Assault Awareness.
 The program also connects female students with community resources for internships and community service projects.